 Final Thoughts

 Small improvements in retention can lead to significant gains in profitability.
 As we've seen, a 5-10% reduction in churn can have a powerful impact on margins.
-The key to achieving this lies in focusing on retention at critical moments of truth, whether it's during the onboarding phase, when customer dips, or even in the cancellation process.
+The key to achieving this lies in focusing on retention at critical moments of truth, whether it's during the onboarding phase, when customer engagement dips, or even in the cancellation process.
 By utilising data-driven insights and implementing proven retention systems, you can optimise these moments, reduce churn, and ultimately substantially improve profitability.

 Here more from Tom to transform your retention impact in just 5 minutes per week, with ‘The Retention Blueprint' Newsletter.